morganhancock/recipebox/Merging_exercise_2.md

 ## 2.4 Undoing a merge, but saving it for later
 But I want to keep this commit.
+But now I want that old commit back.

 ## 2.5 Merging a *really* old branch